Phil Hartman: NewsRadio (1995–1998)

 Hartman became one of the stars of the NBC sitcom NewsRadio in 1995, portraying radio news anchor Bill McNeal.
 He signed up after being attracted by the show's writing and use of an ensemble cast, and joked that he based McNeal on himself with "any ethics and character" removed.
 Hartman made roughly per episode of NewsRadio.
 Although the show was critically acclaimed, it was never a ratings hit and cancellation was a regular threat.
 After the completion of the fourth season, Hartman commented, "We seem to have limited appeal.
 We're on the edge here, not sure we're going to be picked up or not", but added he was "99 percent sure" the series would be renewed for a fifth season.
 Hartman had publicly lambasted NBC's decision to repeatedly move NewsRadio into different timeslots, but later regretted his comments, saying, "this is a sitcom, for crying out loud, not brain surgery".
 He also stated that if the sitcom were cancelled "it just will open up other opportunities for me".
 Although the show was renewed for a fifth season, Hartman was killed before production began.
 Ken Tucker praised Hartman's performance as McNeal: "A lesser performer ... would have played him as a variation on The Mary Tyler Moore Shows Ted Baxter, because that's what Bill was, on paper.
 But Hartman gave infinite variety to Bill's self-centeredness, turning him devious, cowardly, squeamish, and foolishly bold from week to week."
 Hartman was posthumously nominated for the Primetime Emmy Award for Outstanding Supporting Actor in a Comedy Series in 1998 for his work on NewsRadio.
 David Hyde Pierce won the award for his performance on Frasier.

 The Simpsons (1991–1998)

+Hartman famously voiced the shady lawyer Lionel Hutz and washed-up actor Troy McClure in animated series The Simpsons from 1991 until his death.